Submit appeal

 ⓘ Information card

+The judge is independent – they do not work for the Home Office.
 If you have a lawyer, they will prepare and submit the appeal form for you, and represent you at court.
+Even if you have a lawyer representing you, you will need to attend court on the day of your appeal.

-Now read the problem card below.
-Discuss with a friend (or have a think if you’re doing this on your own) what you might be able to do in this situation.
-When you have finished discussing/thinking, click to reveal a suggested action.
+Now read the problem cards below.
+Discuss with a friend (or have a think if you’re doing this alone) what you might be able to do in this situation.
+When you have finished, click to reveal a suggested action.

 ⚠️ Problem card